simsam8/idd-solafune/report/report.md

 ## Effect of channels

-When comparing the models trained on only RGB channels and those trained on all channels, overall performance improves marginally.
+Models trained on all channels perform marginally better than their RGB-only counterparts.

-When looking at Figure \ref{full} and Figure \ref{rgb}, both seem to produce similar segmentations.
-However, the models trained on only the RGB channels seem to predict more false positives as seen especially on the final row of predictions.
+When looking at Figure \ref{full} and Figure \ref{rgb}, both produce similar segmentations, but the RGB-only models generate noticeably more false positives (especially in the final row).

 ![Segmentations using all channels\label{full}](./imgs/val_preds_full.png){width=90%}